chef/chef-web-docs/content/chef_compliance_phase.md

 #### 413 Request Entity Too Large

-If the `audit` cookbook report handler prints this stacktrace and you are using the `chef-server-automate` reporter:
+If Compliance Phase prints this stacktrace and you are using the `chef-server-automate` reporter:
 ```
 Running handlers:
 [2017-12-21T16:21:15+00:00] WARN: Compliance report size is 1.71 MB.